 What is microphone self-noise?
-Microphone self-noise, as the name suggests, is the noise that is made by (and then captured by) the microphone itself.
-Active microphones have components that produce noise within the microphone and self-noise is the mic specification that tells us how loud this noise will be in the microphone signal.
+As the name suggests, microphone self-noise is the noise that is made by (and then captured by) the microphone itself.
+Active microphones have components that produce noise within the microphone, and self-noise is the mic specification that tells us how loud this noise will be in the microphone signal.

 For more information on self-noise, signal-to-noise ratio, and all the other microphone specifications, please check out my in-depth article Full List Of Microphone Specifications (How To Read A Spec Sheet).

 What does a microphone measure?
 Microphones effectively measure the sound pressure variation around their diaphragms.
 As the sound pressure changes, the mic diaphragm moves and an electrical audio signal is produced.
 This electrical signal can then be analyzed carefully to determine the characteristics of the sound pressure.

 For more information on microphones and their measurement capabilities, check out my article What Do Microphones Measure And How Do They Measure?